 - Here you’ll see an ‘On Air’ section with a switch that you can tap to access ‘All Locations’

 - Once switched on, you can scroll horizontally to see what’s playing across all of our regions

 How do I enable CBC Listen to detect my location so that I can hear programming from my region?

 The CBC Listen app relies on your device’s permission settings to access your location.
 Be sure to check your mobile device’s Security and Privacy settings to insure your Location service is set to ‘on’.

 Is the new Listen app streaming only?
 Or can I download shows onto my phone, like with the old Radio app?

 The current version of CBC Listen is enabled for streaming only.
 CBC Podcasts and On Demand content will be available for download in the coming weeks in a forthcoming app update.
 Our team of designers and developers are already hard at work to bring this functionality to you very soon.

-Does the Save for Later feature mean I can listen to content when I am offline?
+Does the Bookmark feature mean I can listen to content when I am offline?

 As a CBC Radio app user, will the content I saved in the My Radio view be ported over to CBC Listen?